 You should make every decision based on what the judge or jury is going to think when they hear your explanation of why you did this or that.
 If custody is at issue, you should make every decision based on the true best interest of your children, not revenge or tit for tat with the other parent.

-Is it good for little Johnny to see dad cheering him on at his tball game?
-YES.
-Is it good for little Johnny to see dad at his tball game even though dad has not paid child support in months and is working under the table, so he doesn’t have to in the future?
-YES.
+Is it good for a child to see dad cheering him on at his ball game?
+Yes.
+Is it good for a child to see dad at his ball game, even though dad has not paid child support in months and is working under the table, so he doesn’t have to in the future?
+Yes.

 Parenting decisions are not legal decisions.
 Even in a custody battle, your attorney cannot determine your parenting strategies.
 Simply make the best decision you can, from the perspective of what’s best for your children only – and be prepared to defend every decision you make to a judge.

 You should not post on social media at all.
 If you must post on social media, then you should post nothing about the case, ever.
 No exceptions.